South Carolina Saltwater Fishing

 Why You Need a South Carolina Saltwater Fishing License

-3. Avoiding Fines: Fishing without a valid license can result in hefty fines and legal consequences.
-Play it safe and get licensed before you start fishing.
+• Avoid Fines: Fishing without a valid license can result in hefty fines.
+Ensuring you’re licensed saves you from potential legal consequences.

-While most anglers aged 16 and older need a saltwater fishing license, there are a few exceptions:
+Most people aged 16 and older need a saltwater fishing license, but there are exceptions:

 Types of South Carolina Saltwater Fishing Licenses

-• Annual License: $15 – Valid for 1 year from the date of purchase
+• Annual License: $15 – Valid for one year from the date of purchase.

-• 3-Year License: $45 – Valid for 3 years from the date of purchase
+• 3-Year License: $45 – Valid for three years from the date of purchase.

-• Annual License: $75 – Valid for 1 year from the date of purchase
+• Annual License: $75 – Valid for one year from the date of purchase.

-It’s important to note that to qualify for resident license pricing, you must have been a domiciled resident of South Carolina for at least 30 days and be able to provide proof of residency, such as a valid South Carolina driver’s license or identification card.
+To qualify for a resident license, you must have lived in South Carolina for at least 30 days and be able to prove your residency with a valid South Carolina driver’s license or ID card.

-If you prefer a face-to-face transaction, you can visit one of the many authorized license vendors throughout the state, such as bait and tackle shops, sporting goods stores, or SCDNR regional offices.
-Be sure to bring a valid form of identification and proof of residency if you’re a South Carolina resident.
+You can purchase your license in-person at authorized locations, such as sporting goods stores, bait and tackle shops, and regional SCDNR offices across the state.
+Make sure to bring a valid form of ID and proof of residency if you’re a South Carolina resident.

-You can also purchase your saltwater fishing license by calling the SCDNR licensing office at 1-866-714-3611.
-Have your credit card information ready, and a customer service representative will guide you through the process.
-After the transaction, you’ll receive a confirmation number to serve as your temporary license until your official one arrives in the mail.
+If you prefer, you can buy your license over the phone by calling the SCDNR licensing office at 1-866-714-3611.
+Have your payment details ready, and a customer service representative will assist you through the process.
+You will receive a confirmation number for your temporary license, which will be followed by your official license in the mail.

 Additional Permits and Tags

-In addition to your saltwater fishing license, you may need to obtain additional permits or tags depending on the type of fishing you plan to do:
+In some cases, you may need additional permits or tags depending on the type of fishing you intend to do:

-• Shrimp Baiting License: Required for individuals participating in shrimp baiting.
-The cost is $25 for residents and $500 for non-residents.
+• Shrimp Baiting License: If you plan to participate in shrimp baiting, you will need a separate license, which costs $25 for residents and $500 for non-residents.

-• Public Fishing Pier License: Required for owners or operators of public fishing piers.
-The cost varies based on the length of the pier.
+• Public Fishing Pier License: Owners or operators of public fishing piers must obtain this license, with fees varying based on the pier’s size.

 Do I need a saltwater fishing license if I’m fishing from the shore?